AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 julia> include("directory/of/source/src/pbox/dependency.jl")
 ```

 Any possible multivariate dependence can be incoded in a copula.
 Copulas, sometimes called dependency functions, is a joint cdf with standard uniform marginals, and is a way to encode dependency independently of marginal distributions.
-A copula C is the function \[C: [0,1]^{d} \rightarrow [0,1]\], where d is the dimension of the copula.

 The supported copulas are: